Drosera pulchella: Morphology

 The plant itself is low to the ground with its leaves surrounding a central bud.
-On the ends of the leaves are tentacle-like projections that produce the sticky mucus like substance that the plant uses to trap insects.
+On the ends of the leaves are tentacle-like projections that produce the sticky mucus-like substance that the plant uses to trap insects.

-The plant lures insects in by producing a sweet smelling secretion that draws them close to the tentacles.
-Once the insect is caught the tentacles contract to engulf the insect and cover it with sticky mucus.
-Once caught in the trap the insect either dies of exhaustion or of suffocation as the sticky mucus clogs their spiracles.
+The plant lures insects in by producing a sweet-smelling secretion that draws them close to the tentacles.
+Once the insect is caught the tentacles contract to engulf and cover it with sticky mucus.
+Once caught in the trap, the insect either dies of exhaustion or suffocation as the sticky mucus clogs their spiracles.

 Reproduction

 Drosera pulchella can reproduce sexually and asexually depending on the conditions in its environment.
 Pygmy Drosera can flower at will and usually produce white, pink, yellow, orange or red flowers.
 While they do produce flowers they are not very efficient at producing seeds and therefore only flower when conditions are best.
 Most of the time they reproduce asexually by producing gemmae.
 The gemmae is a specialized leaf that detaches and becomes a new plant, genetically identical to the parent plant.
 The plant makes dozens of gemmae, so many that it pushes the leaves away from the rosette at the center creating tension.
 This allows the gemmae to be launched up to several meters when the plant is touched.